Sunday, October 16, 2011

 Moreover, how many people (you included?) stay in relationships just because you are content or because it's "better than being alone?"
 Merton writes, "To love another is to will what is really good for him.
 Such love must be based on truth.
 A love that...loves blindly merely for the sake of loving, is hatred, rather than love.
 To love blindly is to love selfishly, because the goal of such love is not the real advantage of the beloved, but only the exercise of love in our own souls" (P. 5).

-For anyone reading outside of Lebanon, this is Khalil Gibran, one of the most famous (if not the most famous) Lebanese writers.
+I'm talking, of course, about Khalil Gibran, one of the most famous (if not the most famous) Lebanese writers.
 One of his most well-known and influential works is The Prophet (you can read it here).
 Although he and Thomas Merton are from two completely different places, they share an incredible amount of commonalities.
 They were both Christian poets, both died before the age of 55 (Gibran, 1948; Merton, 1953), both are considered mystics, and they were both born abroad and settled in America (specifically New York).
 In the chapter on love in The Prophet, Gibran writes the following:

 "Love gives naught but itself, and takes naught but from itself.
 Love possesses not, nor would it be possessed; For love is sufficient unto love...Love has no other desire but to fulfill itself."